mixpanel/docs/Platform/Reports/Insights.md

 ## Daily, Weekly, and Monthly Active Users

-### Daily Active Users (DAU)

-Select DAU to calculate the number of unique users in the previous day (24-hour) period that have performed the selected event.
+**Daily Active Users (DAU)**: Select DAU to calculate the number of unique users in the previous day (24-hour) period that have performed the selected event.

-### Weekly Active Users (WAU)

-Select WAU to calculate the number of unique users in the previous week (7-day) period that have performed the selected event.
+**Weekly Active Users (WAU)**: Select WAU to calculate the number of unique users in the previous week (7-day) period that have performed the selected event.

-### Monthly Active Users (MAU)

-Select MAU to calculate the number of unique users in the previous month (30-day) period that have performed the selected event.
+**Monthly Active Users (MAU)**: Select MAU to calculate the number of unique users in the previous month (30-day) period that have performed the selected event.

-### Note on DAU, WAU, and MAU calculations

 If you select the DAU, WAU, or MAU function for a date range that includes the current day, the query will take the end of the current day as the end of the query’s time segment (even though it’s in the future).
 For example, today is April 25th, and it’s 4:22 PM.
 If you make a query to show WAU and you select “current day” as your date range, the query will return the count of unique users between April 19 at 12:00:00 AM and April 25 at 11:59:59.